Contact Us

 Financial Responsibility

 Each client is responsible for payment of all charges.
 Your fee is collected when you arrive for your appointment.
 Checks, cash, Visa, Master Card, Discover and American Express are accepted.
+We also accept flexible spending account, and health savings account cards.
 If another party is helping to pay for your counseling, we will gladly help with payment arrangements.

 Working Together

-Counseling is most successful when the client and therapist develop a good working relationship.
+You will work with the same therapist throughout your time at Springfield MFI.
+We believe counseling is most successful when the client and therapist develop a good working relationship.
 Your questions and concerns will be taken seriously.
-Information you share with your counselor will be kept confidential.
+Information you share with your therapist will be kept confidential.
 It will not be disclosed to anyone without your written permission.
 If you have questions about something in the counseling process, please bring it up with your therapist.